coderanger/coderanger.net/content/posts/how-i-write-cookbooks.md

 Most of the release logic is wrapped up in three similar tasks: `rake release`, `rake release:minor`, and `rake release:major`.
-All follow the same process, first the `version.rb` file is bumped to the next patch/minor/major version, then a tag is created, the new release is pushed to both RubyGems and Supermarket, and the version is bumped to the new patch prerelease.
+All follow the same process, first the `version.rb` file is bumped to the next patch/minor/major version, then a tag is created, the new release is pushed to both RubyGems and Supermarket (using Stove), and the version is bumped to the new patch prerelease.

 This has a few more "oops" checks than the default Bundler release task, like ensuring the changelog has been updated and using GPG signed tags if possible.